 Work with Us

-Position requires demonstrated excellence in the field with at least seven years’ undergraduate/graduate teaching experience, a record of extensive publications, and experience in mentoring.
-An understanding of the School’s dynamic conservatory environment and dramaturgical practice is essential.
+Applicants should have demonstrated excellence in the field with undergraduate/graduate teaching experience, a record of publication, and experience in mentoring.
+An understanding of the School's dynamic conservatory environment and dramaturgical practice is essential.
 PhD or DFA required.
-Experience in and commitment to equity, diversity, and inclusion in all areas of operations required.
-The appointment will be as an Associate Professor Adjunct or Professor in the Practice of Dramaturgy and Dramatic Criticism for an initial term of up to three (3) years, beginning July 1, 2017, renewable, and includes competitive salary with full faculty benefits.
+The appointment will be made at the rank of Professor in the Practice, Associate Professor (adjunct), or Assistant Professor (adjunct), depending upon the successful candidate's experience.
+Commitment to equity, diversity, and inclusion in all areas of operations required.

-Yale University is committed to creating a diverse and inclusive environment and considers applicants for employment without regard to—and does not discriminate on the basis of—an individual’s sex, race, color, religion, age, disability, status as a veteran, or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation or gender identity or expression.
+Yale University is committed to creating a diverse and inclusive environment and considers applicants for employment without regard to—and does not discriminate on the basis of—an individual's sex, race, color, religion, age, disability, status as a veteran, or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation or gender identity or expression.
 Yale is an affirmative action/equal opportunity employer.
-Review of applications begins January 15, 2017.
+Review of applications will begin November 15, 2017.

 Casting at Yale Rep